 According to Dr. Gendreau, there is better airflow from the ventilation system in the front of the aircraft.
 Of course first class is the best place to sit since there is less of the squish factor and more room there.

 Although I no longer have elite status on Continental, which makes sitting closer to the front of the plane difficult at times, I have tried to sit closer to the front whenever possible.
 I will probably try a little harder in the future.
-I would LOVE to always fly first class, wouldn’t we all.
-I am still waiting on the big lottery win for that to come true.

 2. Don't drink coffee or tea on an airplane

 The EPA advises anyone with a suppressed immune system or anyone who's "concerned" about bacteria to refrain from drinking coffee or tea on an airplane.